swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexLiteralPitch.md

 Single line comments use the syntax `//`, which would conflict with the spelling for an empty regex literal.
 As such, an empty regex literal would be forbidden.

 While not conflicting with the syntax proposed in this pitch, it's also worth noting that the `//` comment syntax (in particular documentation comments that use `///`) would likely preclude the ability to use `///` as a delimiter if we ever wanted to support multi-line regex literals.
-It's possible though that future multi-line support could be inferred from the regex options provided.
+It's possible though that future multi-line support could be provided through raw regex literals.
+Alternatively, it could be inferred from the regex options provided.
 For example, a regex that uses the multi-line option `/(?m)/` could be allowed to span multiple lines.

 Multi-line comments use the `/*` delimiter.
 As such, a regex literal starting with `*` wouldn't be parsed.
 This however isn't a major issue as an unqualified `*` is already invalid regex syntax.
 An escaped `/\*/` regex literal wouldn't be impacted.